 Standard 5: Students will expand and apply knowledge of grammar, usage, mechanics, and style to speak and write effectively, demonstrating standard usage when appropriate.

-ADD: 4.5.W.1: Students will compose simple and compound This item is a DOK 2 because the declarative, interrogative, imperative, and exclamatory sentences. knowledge to create a compoun avoiding and correcting fragments.
+4.5.W.1: Students will compose simple and compound declarative, interrogative, imperative, and exclamatory sentences, avoiding and correcting fragments.